 Most case summaries are produced, after the Bundle has been finalised, by each party's barrister (and so refer to documents by Bundle page number) but a Land Registry Case Summary is a special case.
 A Land Registry Case Summary is produced by H.M.
 Land Registry when they refer a disputed application to the Land Registration Division of the First-tier Tribunal (Property Chamber) at the very beginning of tribunal proceedings.
 A common reference format is LRCS-6 (for document 6 listed in the Land Registry Case Summary).

-The documents which are to appear in the Bundle will typically be loaded to a document management system which can then automatically produce a PDF version of the Bundle - often known as an eBundle - complete with numbered pages, an "Index" at the top listing the name of each document (in the other it appears within the Bundle, with its starting page number within the Bundle), and complete with corresponding PDF bookmarks.
+The documents which are to appear in the Hearing Bundle will typically be loaded to a document management system which can then automatically produce a PDF version of the Bundle - often known as an eBundle - complete with numbered pages, an "Index" at the top listing the name of each document (in the order it appears within the Bundle, with its starting page number within the Bundle), and complete with corresponding PDF bookmarks.
 The name of each document will commence with its reference e.g. Resp-6 so that someone reading though the copy of a document (such as a statement of case) which refers to it quoting Resp-6, should be able to find it within the Bundle as the document will have Resp-6 in its bookmark and in its index entry.

 Turning up referred-to documents is something a user of the eBundle needs to do frequently so it is helpful if the process can be made as easy as possible by doing the following.